-The Master of Public Affairs degree with a concentration in Disaster & Emergency Management provides graduates with a unique understanding of the elements that comprise a global perspective as it relates to disasters and the management of growing international risks.
+The Master of Public Administration degree with a concentration in Disaster & Emergency Management provides graduates with a unique understanding of the elements that comprise a global perspective as it relates to disasters and the management of growing international risks.
 The concentration is based on the social theories surrounding risk, mitigation, and prevention of disasters and their impact.
 It prepares professionals for careers in all levels of government emergency management organizations, public safety organizations, private sector risk management positions, and non-governmental service organizations.

 Key concepts explored in this program are community and individual vulnerability, local and regional sustainability and resiliency, social risk identification, and mitigation strategies.
 Legal constraints and implications are explored as it pertains to government structures responsible for the safety of citizens across the globe.